 - a.
 Farmers and Fisherman.
-If you are a farmer or fisherman and you file your 2020 N.C. return and you pay your tax in full by March 1, 2021, you do not owe interest.
-You are a farmer or fisherman if you received at least two-thirds of your gross income for the year from farming or fishing.
+If you are a farmer or fisherman and you file your 2021 N.C. income tax return and you pay your tax in full by March 1, 2022, you do not owe interest.
+You are a farmer or fisherman if you received at least twothirds of your gross income for the year from farming or fishing.
 Enter "F" in the box provided. - b.
 Annualized Income.
 If your income varied during the year and you completed Form D-422A, Annualized Income Installment Worksheet, enter the amount of interest due on Form D-400, Line 26e.
-Enter "A" in the box provided. - c.
-COVID-19.
-Due to the COVID-19 pandemic, the Secretary will waive the accrual of interest between April 15, 2020, and July 15, 2020, (collectively, the "COVID Period"), owed on estimated tax payments due during the COVID Period.
-Complete Form D-422 and enter the amount of interest due on Form D-400, Line 26e.
-Enter "C" in the box provided.
+Enter "A" in the box provided.

-Do not attach Form D-422 or D-422A to the completed tax return; however, you should maintain the forms for future reference.
+Do not attach Form D-422 or D-422A to your completed tax return; however, you should maintain the forms for future reference.